Aspirations In Maine

 Students from all over Maine come to Bowdoin to experience life on a college campus.
 Students, usually high school freshmen, are matched with Bowdoin mentors for the day to tour campus through a student-led scavenger hunt that incorporates college admissions and financial aid, interests and academics, and a discussion with first-generation Bowdoin faculty and staff.
 After having lunch in the dining hall, students have the opportunity to hear from and ask questions of a panel of Bowdoin students who grew up in Maine.
 The day concludes with a mock graduation ceremony, complete with certificate presentation and a raffle drawing.

 College Students for College is a student-led service group that provides support to high school students navigating the process of postsecondary planning.
 This student group takes on the logistical planning of college tours.
 Like mini high school visit days, small groups of students from Brunswick High School regularly visit campus for a campus tour, lunch in the dining hall, and a brief conversation with representatives from Admissions and Financial Aid.

 Aspirations in Maine began as a student initiative in partnership with the Mitchell Institute.
 Under the guidance of the McKeen Center, students began to coordinate the high school visit days.
 From there, interest grew and through their own initiative students developed regular programming in partnership with local high schools.

-Anyone interested in learning more about the McKeen Center's college aspirations programming or getting involved in either program, may also contact Nhi Nguyen, assistant director.
+Anyone interested in learning more about the McKeen Center's college aspirations programming or getting involved in either program, may also contact Matt Gee, assistant director.